Frequently Asked Questions (FAQs)

 My relative/friend is seeing a LIFE-FORCE counsellor, will I be seeing the same person?
 Due to confidentiality and in order to maintain good ethical practice you would be referred to a different counsellor from the one someone close to you know is seeing.

-I have issues with men.
-Can I ask to see a female counsellor?
+Can I ask to see a male or female counsellor?

 We always ask all clients at the referral stage whether they would prefer to see a male or female counsellor, and then we aim to accommodate this preference if we possibly can.